MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 ## Customize CSS

 You can change the look and feel of your survey beyond the available branding options by using a custom CSS file.
-You can either create a CSS file on your own and then upload it<!--Edit okay?--> or download a sample CSS file, edit it, and then upload the file.
+You can either create a CSS file on your own and then upload it or download a sample CSS file, edit it, and then upload the file.

 **To download a sample CSS file**